SinisterSpatula/RetroflagGpiGuides/scummvm.md

 ## Rex Nebular

 Copy protection needs keyboard (and game manual) only possible way is cracking the protection with online help and set save states which can be loaded after directly from the launcher

 ## Running games overview

-if games in the standalone list are not in the Libretro list it's mostly because they either don't run at all or with really bad performance/unplayable.
+If games in the standalone list are not in the Libretro list it's mostly because they either don't run at all or with really bad performance/unplayable.

-# Libretro:
+### Libretro:

 ```
 Amazon - Guardians Of Eden